VURB

 VURB doesn’t cover Class 2 and Class 4 part of a building

-Only NatHERS star rating covers Class 2 and Class 4 buildings as there are no Elemental Provisions for energy compliance of Class 2 and Class 4 buildings in Section J.
+Only the NatHERS star rating covers Class 2 and Class 4 buildings, as there are no Elemental Provisions for energy compliance of Class 2 and Class 4 buildings in Section J.

 VURB can’t be used to gain BESS energy points

-When a Victorian council demands BESS best practice as an ESD initiative, points are awarded in case you go beyond a 6-star rating.
-Unlike JV3, VURB method can’t be used to achieve BESS energy efficiency points.
+When a Victorian council demands BESS best practice as an ESD initiative, points are awarded in case you go beyond a 7-star rating.
+Unlike JV3, the VURB method can’t be used to achieve BESS energy efficiency points.

 VURB is relatively more expensive to undertake